Pepé Le Pew: Production

 Pepé was created at Warner Bros.
 Cartoons by animation director Chuck Jones and writer Michael Maltese.
 Jones wrote that Pepé was based (loosely) on the personality of his Termite Terrace colleague, writer Tedd Pierce, a self-styled "ladies' man" who reportedly always assumed that his infatuations were reciprocated.
 In a short documentary film, Chuck Jones: Memories of Childhood, Jones told an interviewer (perhaps jokingly) that Pepé was actually based on himself, except that he was very shy with girls.
 Animation producer Edward Selzer, who was then Jones' bitterest foe at the studio, once profanely commented that no one would laugh at the Pepé cartoons.
 However, this did not keep Selzer from accepting an award for one of Pepé's pictures several years later.

 Prior to the character's creation, the 1944 Looney Tunes short, I Got Plenty of Mutton, directed by Frank Tashlin and written by Melvin Millar, features an antecedent premise with a hungry wolf dressing up as a ewe to fool a ram named Killer Diller from guarding a flock of sheep (a gag later adapted by Jones in his Ralph Wolf and Sam Sheepdog cartoons).
 The infatuated ram proceeds to aggressively romance the horrified wolf in a style identical to Pepé, with Mel Blanc using the same faux-French accent and endearments featured in the later Pepé cartoons, with Diller even employing the same prancing gait later associated with Pepé for his pursuit.
 When the character of Pepé was more fully developed for cartoons of his own, Mel Blanc based Pepé's voice on Charles Boyer's Pépé le Moko from Algiers (1938), a remake of the 1937 French film Pépé le Moko.
 Blanc's voice for the character closely resembled a voice he had used for "Professor Le Blanc", a harried violin instructor on The Jack Benny Program.
-There have also been theories that Pepé's voice was based on singer Maurice Chevalier.

 In Pepé's short cartoons, a kind of pseudo-French or Franglais is spoken and written primarily by adding the French article le to English words (as in "le skunk de pew") or by more creative mangling of English expressions and French syntax, such as "Sacré maroon!", "My sweet peanut of brittle", "Come to me, my little melon-baby collie!", "Ah, my little darling, it is love at first sight, is it not, no?", and "It is love at sight first!"
 The writer responsible for these malapropisms was Michael Maltese.

 An example of dialogue from the Oscar-winning 1949 short For Scent-imental Reasons illustrates the use of French and broken French: